Towards Improved Sentence Representations using Token Graphs¶

 TL;DR¶

-This paper proposes Glot, a lightweight structure-aware pooling module that constructs a latent similarity graph from token-level hidden states of a frozen LLM, refines them via a GNN, and aggregates them into a sentence representation.
-Glot achieves competitive performance with fine-tuning-based methods on GLUE/MTEB while requiring 20× fewer parameters and 100× faster training.
+The authors propose Glot, a lightweight structure-aware pooling module that constructs latent similarity graphs from the token-level hidden states of frozen LLMs.
+These are refined via GNNs and aggregated into sentence representations, achieving performance competitive with fine-tuning on GLUE/MTEB while requiring 20× fewer parameters and 100× faster training.

 Background & Motivation¶

-Background: LLMs produce token-level hidden states, yet many downstream tasks require a single-vector sentence representation.
-Standard practice relies on mean/max/[CLS] pooling, which treats tokens as an unordered set.
+Background: LLMs generate token-level hidden states, but many downstream tasks require a single-vector sentence representation.
+The standard practice involves mean/max/[CLS] pooling—treating tokens as an independent set.

-Limitations of Prior Work: (a) Standard pooling discards the rich relational structure captured by self-attention layers; (b) mean pooling is overwhelmed by noise when only a few tokens carry task-relevant signals; (c) the causal attention of decoder-only LLMs is optimized for next-token prediction rather than sentence understanding.
-Full model fine-tuning is prohibitively expensive.
+Limitations of Prior Work: (a) Standard pooling discards the rich relational structure captured by self-attention layers; (b) Mean pooling is overwhelmed by noise when only a few tokens carry task-relevant signals; (c) The causal attention of decoder-only LLMs optimizes for next-token prediction rather than sentence understanding.
+Full model fine-tuning remains prohibitively expensive.

-Key Challenge: How can high-quality sentence representations be obtained from a frozen model's outputs without fine-tuning the LLM?
+Key Challenge: How to obtain high-quality sentence representations from frozen models without fine-tuning the LLM?

-Key Insight: Token hidden states from LLMs naturally carry similarity structure (cosine similarity), enabling the construction of a latent graph.
-GNNs that propagate information over such graphs before aggregation are strictly more expressive than the DeepSets framework.
+Key Insight: The token hidden states of LLMs naturally carry a similarity structure (cosine similarity) that can be used to construct latent graphs.
+GNNs propagating information over these graphs are more expressive than the DeepSets framework.

-Core Idea: Glot = Token similarity graph construction + Token-GNN refinement + Learnable readout.
-The LLM backbone is frozen; only the lightweight GNN head is trained.
+Core Idea: Glot = Token Similarity Graph Construction + Token-GNN Refinement + Learnable Readout.
+The LLM backbone is frozen, and only a lightweight GNN head is trained.

 Method¶